Tea Types & Processing

 Black Tea Processing

-Black teas are 100% oxidised.
+Black teas are 100% oxidized.
 We make oxidation happen by breaking or cutting the tea leaves.

 There are two different methods of rupturing the leaf cells.